dOpensource/dsiprouter/README.md

 teleblock.media_port = "" desc "Teleblock media port"
 ```

-Change the teleblock.gw_enabled value to a 1
+Change the teleblock.gw_enabled value to a 1, update the gateway ip and port based on what Gryphon provides you and optionally you can specify a media server ip and port that can play a pre-recorded message to a user.

 ### Change Configuration Parameters